Jonah-Wu23/RMBC-Sim/docs/paper_outline.md

 ## 7. Conclusion

-*   **Summary:** RCMDT bridges the reality gap by coupling stop-level dynamics and corridor reliability via a Bayesian-Assimilation loop, grounded in an auditable observation-operator (Caliber Audit).
+*   **Summary:** RCMDT bridges the reality gap by coupling stop-level dynamics and corridor reliability via a Bayesian-Assimilation loop, grounded in an auditable observation operator.
 *   **Impact:** A blueprint for calibrating stochastic, human-centric CPS.
 *   **Future Work:** Real-time online DT adaptation and explicit modeling of schedule adherence/holding control.